Easy DIY Snowy Scene Abstract Paintings: Create Your Own Beautiful Holiday Art

 | |

 Today I’m joining eight very talented friends who are also sharing some simple Christmas DIY projects!
 Be sure to visit each of their blogs at the bottom of this post for more seasonal inspiration!
+I am excited to share my DIY art with you all, starting with some winter scenes that are easy for beginners to tackle!

 This post contains affiliate links.
 For my full disclosure, click here.